Skip to main content

 Built-in traits

-The Mojo standard library currently includes a few traits.
-They're implemented by a number of standard library types, and you can also implement these on your own types:
+The Mojo standard library includes many traits.
+They're implemented by a number of standard library types, and you can also implement these on your own types.
+These standard library traits include:

 The API reference docs linked above include usage examples for each trait.
 The following sections discuss a few of these traits.